|Bid Price||-||Offer Price||-|

 |Total Expense Ratio||0.00||Fund Size||30,952,800.00|

 |Annual Management Charge (%)||0.30||Sector||IMA UK Equity Income|

 |ISIN||GB00B7K0NV05||Min TopUp (£)||500.00|

-Malcolm is a member of Barings Multi Asset Team and his responsibilities include co-managing Baring Multi-Manager Targeted Risk Funds and managing the Baring Portfolio Fund.
-He also has responsibility for Financials research, heading the Financial Global Sector Team.
-Malcolm works with the UK equity team in his areas of specialisation, the Financial and Property sectors.
-Malcolm's broad experience has included being involved in the management and marketing of charitable funds services for over 15 years.
-Malcolm joined the UK Equity research department in 1979 and the portfolio management team in 1981.
+Malcolm is Head of Charities and an Investment Director in the Multi Asset Group.
+Malcolm's broad experience has included being involved in the management and marketing of charitable fund services for over 15 years.
+His current responsibilities include managing the Targeted Return Common Investment Fund.
+Malcolm joined the UK Equity research department in 1979 and the portfolio management team in 1981, when he started managing pension fund portfolios.
 He was appointed Divisional Director in 1989.
-He joined Baring Asset Management after graduating from the London School of Economics in 1979, where he was awarded a BSc in Monetary Economics.
+Malcolm joined Barings after graduating from the London School of Economics in 1979 with a BSc (Econ) in Monetary Economics.